dasmlab/glooscap/infra/macos-foss/manifests/README.md

 # Glooscap Kubernetes Manifests

-This directory contains Kubernetes manifests for deploying Glooscap on k3s/k0s.
+This directory contains Kubernetes manifests for deploying Glooscap on k3d (k3s in containers for macOS) or k3s (for Linux).

 ## Directory Structure